 “Captain Percy sent me up,” Owen shouted to Hemi through the wind.
 “She wants me in the lookout ring.
 Seems kinda stupid to me.”

 Hemi nodded.
 “The sour prospects of fortune are determined by the winds that blow out of hell, Owen.
 I do not believe there is more to see from the lookout ring than down here on the bridge.
-Still, I will be glad to have help spotting incoming big ones… and someone to witness my end if I get blown overboard.”
+Still, I will be glad to have help spotting incoming big ones . . . and someone to witness my end if I get blown overboard.”

 “Maybe that’s the real fucking reason she wanted me up here!”
 Owen grinned at Hemi as the rain soaked his face.